csound-flossmanual/csound-floss/book/01-d-random.md

 a uniformly distributed random, but any other shape.
 Some of these shapes are quite common, but you can actually build your own shapes quite easily in Csound.
 The next examples demonstrate how to do this.
-They are based on the chapter in Dodge/Jerse[^3]  which also served as a model for many random number generator opcodes in Csound.[^4]
+They are based on the chapter in Dodge/Jerse^[
+Charles Dodge and Thomas A. Jerse, Computer Music, New York 1985, Chapter 8.1, in particular page 269-278.] which also served as a model for many random number generator opcodes in Csound.^[ Most of them have been written by Paris Smaragdis in 1995: betarnd, bexprnd, cauchy, exprnd, gauss, linrand, pcauchy, poisson, trirand, unirand and weibull.]

 #### Linear